Spritemelody/Melodys-LoL-Tracker/README.md

 ## 💬 Support

-For issues or questions, open a GitHub issue or check the existing documentation.
+For issues or questions:
+- Open a GitHub issue
+- Check the existing documentation
+- Contact me on Discord: **@Spritemelody**